Bernardo-MG/base-pom/src/site/markdown/index.md

 - Common build and report [plugins][plugins-list].
 - Deployment plugin prepared to deploy into the distribution management repo.
 - Manifest prepared with default configuration.
-- Sets the JDK version (Java 1.7 by default) to be used by the project.
+- Sets the JDK version to be used by the project.
 - Sets the encoding (UTF-8 by default) for all the project.

-## JDK support

-Only JDK 1.7 onward is supported.
-This is due to the plugins included in the POM.

 ## Dependencies